nanoporetech/scrappie/README.md

 * Reads with unusual rate metrics (number of events or blocks / bases called) may be unreliable.
 * Scrappie requires HDF5 library compiled with multi-threading support, see [HDF5 concurrent access](https://support.hdfgroup.org/HDF5/hdf5-quest.html#gconc).
 If only single-threaded HDF5 library is available then single-threaded Scrappie can be built and parallelized with xargs -- see [Running](#Running) for details.
 * The squiggle prediction is based on Laplace distributed errors.

+## Methylation and other modifications
+The models underlying Scrappie are trained from PCR'd data.
+Methylated bases, and other modifications, will manifest as errors rather than the appropriate cannonical base.
+Models calling modified bases into cannonical bases will be released in future version of Scrappie.